|

 for each product.

-WaveFormer can generate VHDL and Verilog stimulus models from waveforms that are displayed in the timing
+generate VHDL and Verilog stimulus models from waveforms

-the stimulus vectors.
-This is much faster and accurate then attempting to hand code a small test bench,
+stimulus vectors.
+This is much faster and accurate than

-because the temporal relationships between edges are easier to see in the graphical timing diagram then
+temporal relationships between edges are easier to see in

-in the raw VHDL or Verilog code.
+a graphical timing diagram then in raw VHDL or

 For large test benches, the waveform data can be imported from an outside source like a logic analyzer,